wagslane/blog/content/posts/collapsing-quality-of-devto.md

 * Top 5 IDE for Web Development – 67 likes
 * Using WebSockets with React – 6 likes
 * You don’t know spread operator – 11 likes
-* Map, Filter and Reduce explained – 6 likes
+* Map, Filter, and Reduce explained – 6 likes

 I’m definitely judging these articles by their titles, and maybe they actually contain great content, but my experience on Dev.to recently has left me jaded.
 Did we really need another article that has likely plagiarized the Google SERP for `map`, `filter`, and `reduce` usage?
 Does an article that lists five popular code editors deserve the attention it’s getting?
 My experience says probably not.